 - EGR system on the 6.7L is viewed.
 This includes the issues such as carbon sticking and use of scan tool data are taught and demonstrated.

 After treatment system, the diesel oxidation catalyst (DOC) and the diesel particulate filter operation and regeneration strategies will be instructed.

 - Cooling system refill procedures and tests to perform when coolant consumption is an issue.
 How to program and ensure a correct diagnosis for ECM replacement.

 - Review Injector wiring and tests to perform when a short or open diagnostic trouble code is set.

 How to retrieve SKIM codes and explain the role they play when you program an ECM.

 Technicians attending need to bring a laptop or tablet

 Tools and scan tools will be on hand to use on vehicles and engines.
 You are welcome to bring your scan tool should you have any questions.
 The course will have technicians using the service information and completing worksheets and discussions which will cover various case studies that will aid in refining the diagnostic process.

 Course fee: $ 1,850.00

-This fee includes all materials, continental breakfast and lunch for all five (5) days of training, Dinner is on your own.
-Hotel is not included.
+This fee includes all materials, continental breakfast and lunch for all five (5) days of training.
+Dinner is on your own.
+Hotel and transportation is not included.
 Click Here For Hotel Recommendations.